bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js36">36.
 Reverse a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a string and then reverses and displays the characters of the string.
+<p>This program prompts the user to enter a string and then reverses and displays the
+characters of the string.</p>
 <pre>
 // Prompt user for a string
 let inputstring = prompt("Enter a string:");